ministryofjustice/bichard7-next-help/site/user-login/logging-in-to-bichard/index.md

 ![Sign in page](image4.png)

-Once you’ve entered the code from the email along with your Bichard password, you will see the following screen:
+Once you've entered the code from the email along with your Bichard password, you will see the following screen:

 ![Home page](image5.png)